Sir William Molesworth, 8th Baronet: Personal life

 It is known that Molesworth collected, paraphrased and published many of the works of Thomas Hobbes between 1839 and 1845 in the eleven volumes of The English Works of Thomas Hobbes of Malmesbury; Now First Collected and Edited by Sir William Molesworth, Bart.
 Those works included Hobbes's translation of the Iliad.

 Molesworth became engaged in June and married Andalusia Grant Carstairs on 9 July 1844.
 She had been a singer and was not from a noble family.
-Moleworth's family were opposed to the match.
+Molesworth's family were opposed to the match.

 He died on 22 October 1855, aged 45.
 He had no children, and the baronetcy passed to a cousin.
 He is buried at Kensal Green Cemetery, London, on the north side of the main path leading from the entrance to the central chapel.

 The philanthropist John Passmore Edwards installed a likeness of Sir William Molesworth as a memorial medallion in the Borough Road public library in Southwark as a mark of appreciation such that, "In so doing, we gratefully remember illustrious and useful lives into whose labours we have entered, and keep before us examples worthy of admiration."

+The parish of Molesworth in Victoria, Australia, is named after Sir William.